ParisTravelPlanner.com Logo Conciergerie, Paris, France

 Every French schoolchild learns about Paris's Conciergerie on Paris's Île de la Cité (map), and many must shudder as they pass it, for here were imprisoned those destined for decapitation at the guillotine under the Reign of Terror.

 The building dates from the Middle Ages, when it was an administrative office of the Crown, but it is most famous for its days as a prison.
+These days it looks a little more cheerful, as its beautiful facade has recently been cleaned and restored:

 The French Revolution (1789) resulted in the execution of many French nobles and members of the royal family, including the queen, Marie Antoinette.